August 2009

 so far.
 We have

-don't get to see much through the winter; we have tennis courts (I'm
+don't get to see much through the winter.
+We have tennis

 struggling with a weakened ankle right now, but I love to play), and